Give by midnight tonight and your gift will be DOUBLED for kids! For every gift of $35 or more, a special My Paw in Yours Puppy will go to a patient.

 Ryan Kelln, DO, is a board certified pediatrician, fellowship-trained, with board certification in primary care sports medicine.
-He is an Attending Physician at the Children's Orthopedic Center at Children's Hospital Los Angeles, and an Assistant Professor of Clinical Orthopedics at the Keck School of Medicine of the University of Southern California.
+He is an Attending Physician at the Jackie and Gene Autry Orthopedic Center at Children's Hospital Los Angeles, and an Assistant Professor of Clinical Orthopedics at the Keck School of Medicine of the University of Southern California.
 As a sports medicine specialist, Dr. Kelln is dedicated to helping athletes of all ages be at their best.
 He has a personal understanding of the challenges faced by young athletes having grown up playing multiple sports, such as soccer, basketball, baseball, tennis, and track and field, and he continues to pursue a very active lifestyle.
 Dr. Kelln has experience working with athletes of all ages, and a wide range of skill levels, from the recreational athlete, up to the Division I collegiate, and even the professional level.

-Dr. Kelln enjoys treating the wide range of orthopaedic and other medical conditions that impact today’s athletes.
+Dr. Kelln enjoys treating the wide range of orthopedic and other medical conditions that impact today’s athletes.
 His specific interests are in injury prevention, overuse injuries, sports related concussions/head injuries, and the various psychosocial issues that can occur in individual or team sport participation.

 Pacific Northwest University of Health Sciences

 University of California San Francisco - Fresno/Valley Children's Hospital, Pediatrics

 Vanderbilt University Medical Center, Primary Care Sports Medicine

 AAP Council on Sports Medicine and Fitness, 2012 - present

 American Medical Society for Sports Medicine, 2013 - present